1. Unsweetened or Plain Yogurt

 Try it!
-Swap in beans for half the meat in tacos or your favorite chili recipe.
+Swap beans for the meat in tacos or your favorite chili recipe.

 Try it!
-Toss a heaping handful of baby spinach into your next smoothie or use it in place of lettuce in a salad.
+Toss a heaping handful of baby spinach into your smoothie or use kale in place of lettuce in a salad.

 6. Glucerna® Shakes and Bars

-When you're having a hectic day it can be difficult to eat right.
-Glucerna shakes and bars can make things easier.
-Made by Abbott, they have blends of carbohydrates that are slowly digested and absorbed to help minimize blood sugar spikes.
-With fewer than 200 calories per shake and less than 160 calories per bar, they're a smart, portion-controlled choice.
+When you're having a hectic day it can be difficult to eat right, but Glucerna® shakes and mini treats can make things easier.
+They have blends of carbohydrates that are slowly released into the blood stream to help minimize blood sugar spikes compared to high glycemic carbs.
+They're a smart, portion-controlled choice.

 Try it!
-Stash a few Glucerna bars or shakes in your car or desk drawer so you'll always have a healthy snack on hand — no matter how busy your day is.
+Stash a few Glucerna® shakes or mini treats in your bag or desk drawer so you'll always have a snack on hand to help you through a busy day.